bhirsch/nodequeue_featured_posts/README.txt

 (Hopefully one day they will be exportable, which will make this process a lot cleaner.)
 But these four queues don't clearly belong to any one module.
-To start untangling them, the install profile will now create these queues by turning on these four simple modules, who's sole purpose is to create and delete nodequeues on hook_install and hook_uninstall.
+To start untangling them, the install profile will now create these queues by turning on these four simple modules, whose sole purpose is to create and delete nodequeues on hook_install and hook_uninstall.

 - nodequeue_featured_posts